-Chicken Sotanghon Soup is a popular Filipino chicken noodle soup, made with shredded chicken and sotanghon noodles.
-Carrots, chopped onion, minced garlic, celery stalks, chicken broth cube is added to make it scrumptious.
-It is also seasoned with annatto seeds, bay leaves, fish sauce, pepper.
-So have some chicken sotanghon soup made with the finest ingredients.
-This savoury soup is super fulfilling and warm to the heart.
+Chicken Sotanghon Soup is made with shredded chicken and sotanghon noodles.
+Carrots, chopped onion, minced garlic, celery stalks and chicken broth cube and is seasoned with annatto seeds, bay leaves, fish sauce, pepper.
+This Filipino chicken noodle soup is so popular and make this Chicken Sotanghon Soup in your home by following our recipe.

 CHICKEN SOTANGHON SOUP FOR THE SOUL